-- The first report (Chapter 1) set out the current and future state of the Scottish O&G industry and how it fits into the Scottish Energy system, including forecasts of production and the anticipated decline in O&G jobs and Gross Value Added (GVA) that will result. - The second report (Chapter 2) set out the factors that contribute to the current patterns of the consumption of that element of the O&G not exported to the rest of the UK (rUK) or further afield. - Chapter 3 explores the dynamics of the transition from O&G to low carbon energy and the interventions required to support a Just Transition.
+- The first report (Chapter 1) set out the current and future state of the Scottish O&G industry and how it fits into the Scottish Energy system, including forecasts of production and the anticipated decline in O&G jobs and GVA that will result. - The second report (Chapter 2) set out the factors that contribute to the current patterns of the consumption of that element of the O&G not exported to rUK or further afield. - Chapter 3 explores the dynamics of the transition from O&G to low carbon energy and the interventions required to support a Just Transition.